Engee documentation

 bus1 = bus_type((s1 = 5, s2 = 6.4))

-A named tuple is passed here, the structure of which is fully consistent with bus_type.
+A named tuple is passed here, the structure of which fully corresponds to the type `bus_type'.

 • For named arguments: